ropensci-archive/opendata/README.md

     of functions to download, manipulate, construct and aggregate agricultural statistics provided by the FAOSTAT (Food and Agricultural Organization of the United Nations) database.
+-   The [Zillow](http://www.omegahat.org/Zillow/) package provides an R interface to the Zillow Web Service API.
+It allows one to get the Zillow estimate for the price of a particular property specified by street address and ZIP code (or city and state), to find information (e.g. size of property and lot, number of bedrooms and bathrooms, year built.) about a given property, and to get comparable properties.

 **Chemistry**